stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ---

-# CFG for Java Bytecode
+# CFG for Java Bytecode - Computing

 ^ To get the `CFG` for a `Method` use the `CFGFactory`: